bluezephyr/bluepill-cmsis/README.md

 No heap memory is used.
 The linker file is updated to reflect this.

-### GPIO

-The User LED mounted on the board and connected to PC13 is enabled as General Purpose output push-pull.
-Note that the LED is active low.

 ### System clocks

 From the data sheet [RM0008] section 7: